FIFA 10: Finances

 All financial matters are based less on a team sponsor and more on the club's board of directors, who provide two overall budgets: The wage budget, a yearly amount for paying players, and the club budget, for buying and selling players as well as making other improvements to the club.
 There is a "Board Difficulty" setting, which determines the financial generosity of the board.

-The transfer system has been made more authentic, as money is no longer the monopolizing factor in acquiring a player.
+The transfer system has been made more authentic, as money is no longer the monopolising factor in acquiring a player.
 The acceptance of an offer will be based on factors such as the number of players in the squad in the same position.
 If the club accepts, the manager has the choice of which, if any, of the players to ultimately sign.

 Players

 The "Player Experience and Growth System" has changed.
 The manual experience growth from FIFA 08 and FIFA 09 has been abolished; player growth will now be determined by in-game performance, demands placed on the player, and achievements based on the player's particular position.
 There are three categories for gaining experience: "mental", "physical", and "skill".
 Younger players with higher potential will gain experience much faster, and each player will have an individual growth point, which in turn promises more authentic player growth patterns.

 A "Live Season" feature has been implemented within Manager Mode, whereby a player's "form" rises and falls based on performance (within Manager Mode itself rather than real-world events).
 He will receive a temporarily higher or lower rating along with temporarily higher or lower stats, to reflect this.

 Fictional players that are added to Manager Mode by the game itself now have regionalised names, so for example a player from Brazil will not have an English-sounding name.